Proximal Action Replacement for Behavior Cloning Actor-Critic in Offline Reinforcement Learning: Results

 \subsection{Experimental Setting}

-\textbf{Benchmarks: }We evaluated PAR on D4RL benchmark tasks \cite{fu2021d4rldatasetsdeepdatadriven}, a widely adopted standard for offline RL.
+\textbf{Benchmarks: }We evaluated PAR on D4RL benchmark tasks \citep{fu2021d4rldatasetsdeepdatadriven}, a widely adopted standard for offline RL.
 Our evaluation spans various domains, including locomotion, navigation and manipulation tasks to demonstrate the method's generalizability.
 Specifically, we utilize: (1) \textbf{Gym-MuJoCo tasks} (v2) (HalfCheetah, Hopper, Walker2d), covering three dataset qualities: Medium, Medium-Replay, and Medium-Expert; (2) \textbf{AntMaze tasks} (v0), which require stitching suboptimal trajectories for sparse-reward navigation, evaluating on Medium and Large maps with Play and Diverse datasets; and (3) \textbf{FrankaKitchen tasks} (v0), a challenging high-dimensional manipulation domain, where we use the Mixed and Partial datasets.

-\textbf{Baselines: }We compared it with some popular behavior cloning actor-critic methods, as follows: (1) \textbf{BCQ} \cite{BCQ}, which restricts the action space to the support of the behavior policy to minimize extrapolation error; (2) \textbf{TD3+BC} \cite{TD3_BC}, a minimalist approach that adds a behavior cloning regularization term to the policy update; (3) \textbf{IQL} \cite{IQL}, which performs implicit policy improvement via expectile regression to avoid querying out-of-distribution actions; (4) \textbf{EDP} \cite{EDP}, a diffusion-based policy method that penalizes excess diffusion variance; and (5) \textbf{SSAR} \cite{SSAR}, which adopts a selective state-adaptive regularization strategy to balance policy constraint and improvement.
+\textbf{Baselines: }We combine PAR with some popular behavior cloning actor-critic methods to demonstrate the role of PAR.
+These methods are: (1) \textbf{BCQ} \citep{BCQ}, which restricts the action space to the support of the behavior policy through KL behavior cloning; (2) \textbf{TD3+BC} \citep{TD3_BC}, a minimalist approach that adds MSE behavior cloning regularization term to the policy update; (3) \textbf{IQL} \citep{IQL}, which performs implicit policy improvement via MLE behavior cloning.
+When combined with PAR's GSOAW, the advantage weights are multiplied by the GSOAW weights to obtain the policy loss weights; (4) \textbf{EDP} \citep{EDP}, a diffusion-based policy method that uses MSE behavior cloning; and (5) \textbf{SSAR} \citep{SSAR}, which adopts a selective state-adaptive regularization strategy and MSE behavior cloning to balance policy constraint and improvement.